Imperative Trial

 To assess the safety and efficacy of the Zoom System, including aspiration with 0.088” ID catheters, within 8 hours of symptom onset.

-Consent Before Groin Puncture
+Prospective, Consent Before Groin Puncture

 211 Patients with Concomitant Aspiration1